 Course requirements are determined by each instructor, based upon College-approved course syllabi.
-These requirements will be presented to students, in writing, at the beginning of the semester, and must be adhered to.
+These requirements will be presented to students, in writing, at the beginning of the semester, in the course syllabus and must be adhered to.
 They cover such things as attendance policy, course requirements and expectations, reading assignments, examination procedures, make-up procedures, grading policy, and the academic content of courses.